blitzarx1/wisdom-fort/README.md

 docker run -p 8080:8080 wf-server
 ```

-This will start the server id a docker container listening on port 8080 and with default configuration taken from `.env` file.
+This will start the server id a docker container listening on port 8080 and with the default configuration taken from `.env` file.

 ## Testing